 For the full recipe, head over to Lose It!
 Blog.
 Below are some tips and tricks for making these delicious, chocolatey bites.

-To make these truffles, start with good quality ingredients, especially the chocolate.
+To make these avocado chocolate truffles, start with good quality ingredients, especially the chocolate.

 Once the chocolate is melted, add mashed avocado and stir well to combine.
 Chill mixture in fridge until firm, then roll into tablespoon-sized balls.
 Roll balls in cocoa powder and/or powdered sugar to coat.